 The main goal of oral sedation is to keep the patient in a deep state of relaxation.
 This will allow to remain comfortable yet awake.
 The patient is able to speak with the dentist and staff the entire time if necessary.

 However, in some cases, the oral sedation may cause the patient to fall asleep simply because they are so calm.
-The level of sedation that is achieved with oral sedation will vary from patient from to patient based on factors such as age, weight, overall health, dosage, and metabolism.
-You will be closely monitored by our dental professionals to make sure you are comfortable and medically stable during your dental treatment.
+The level of sedation a person experiences from oral sedation varies.
+Factors such as age, weight, overall health, dosage, and metabolism will affect sedation.
+Our dental team will closely monitor you to make sure you’re comfortable and medically stable during your dental treatment.

 What are the side effects of sedation?

 Most patients will not have any side effects of dental sedation.
-However, there are some possible side effects that are based on the person’s age, weight, health status, and dosage used.
-Patients may feel side effects from sedation treatment, including:
+However, there are a few side effects that depend on the person’s age, weight, health status, and dosage.
+Some side effects from sedation treatment include:

-• Low blood pressure and dizziness: sedatives can lead to a decrease in blood flow which will result in low blood pressure and make the patient feel dizzy.
+- Low blood pressure and dizziness: Sedatives can lead to a decrease in blood flow.
+This will result in low blood pressure and make the patient feel dizzy.

-• Nausea: some patient’s bodies simply may react to the sedation in this manner however it will only last for a few hours.
+- Nausea: Some patient’s bodies simply may react to the sedation in this manner.
+However, nausea is temporary and will only last for a few hours.

 Will I feel any pain if I use sedation dentistry?

-In most cases, patients will not feel pain during their treatment while using sedation dentistry.
-However, it is important to understand that you will be awake and able to feel pressure, pulling, and other movements.
-Also, after the appointment when the sedation wears off, you will can still feel sore and swell from your treatment.
+In most cases, patients will not feel pain during their treatment while undergoing sedation dentistry.
+However, understand that you will be awake and able to feel pressure, pulling, and other movements.
+Also, after the appointment when the sedation wears off, you may begin to feel sore and swell from your treatment.
+You can take over-the-counter pain medication after the sedation wears off to alleviate discomfort or pain.

 What patients need sedation dentistry?

 Most patients who choose to use sedation dentistry suffer from some type of fear of the dentist or dental anxiety.
 However, there are other reasons to consider it.
-People with severe gag reflexes find going to the dentist very hard.
-When using a sedation method, it allows them to relax enough for the dentist to perform the treatments they need without gagging.
+People with severe gag reflexes find going to the dentist a hard task.
+A sedation method will allow them to relax enough for the dentist to perform the treatments they need without gagging.

-Patients who may be unable to sit for long periods of time can use sedation dentistry to help them relax for an entire appointment.
+Patients who can’t sit still can use sedation dentistry to relax during their entire appointment.
 We also use sedation for patients who require major restorative dentistry work.
 Complex dental work can be painful and there is no reason to endure that pain if you do not have to.

-Sedation dentistry in Frederick, MD is helping many patients get the dental care they need.
+Dr. Sahil Goyal is helping many patients get the dental care they need.
 Call 301-264-5680 or request an appointment with us to learn more.
 If you have questions about dental sedation, please reach out to us.
-It is our goal to help each patient achieve optimal oral health and to receive all the dental services they need.
+Our goal is to help each patient achieve the best oral health and receive all the dental services they need.